Thiago Monteiro (table tennis)

-Along with Gustavo Tsuboi and Hugo Hoyama, Monteiro was part of the winning team at the 2007 Pan American Games and 2011 Pan American Games.
-Along with Hoyama, Monteiro has also received the bronze medal in 2007.

-Early career
+Career

 Thiago was influenced by his father, a table tennis coach.
 Until the age of 12 Monteiro divided his attention between table tennis and futsal, where he also won two state championships.
 After winning his first Brazilian table tennis title in 1993, he decided to dedicate himself exclusively to table tennis.
 This title allowed him to compete for the South American Championships in 1995 where he won gold in the singles bringing him to the attention of the Brazilian National Team, which he joined in 1998.